Joseph McNally

 Director of Emerging Litigation

-As Director of Emerging Torts and Litigation at McNicholas & McNicholas, LLP, Joseph McNally leads the firm’s litigation efforts in emerging areas of technology-related harm, including social media platform liability, data breaches, online exploitation, sex trafficking and other catastrophic injuries.
+Joe McNally is a trial lawyer who represents individuals and companies as plaintiffs in state and federal courts across the country.
+As Director of Emerging Torts and Litigation at McNicholas & McNicholas, LLP, Joe leads the firm’s litigation efforts in emerging areas of technology-related harm, including social media platform liability, data breaches, online exploitation, sex trafficking, and other catastrophic injuries.
+Joe also leads the firm’s practice representing whistleblowers in false claims actions.
 Drawing on nearly two decades of federal prosecution experience, Joe helps position the firm at the forefront of litigation addressing the intersection of technology, privacy, and public accountability.

 Before joining McNicholas & McNicholas, Joe spent 18 years as a federal prosecutor trying complex cases in federal court.
-As the Acting United States Attorney and First Assistant United States Attorney in the Central District of California, Mr. McNally led a team of more than 250 lawyers and was responsible for supervising all federal criminal, civil, and national security litigation in the largest judicial district in the county.
+As the Acting United States Attorney and First Assistant United States Attorney in the Central District of California, Joe led a team of more than 250 lawyers and was responsible for supervising all federal criminal, civil, and national security litigation in the largest judicial district in the country.

 Joe is an experienced trial lawyer and fellow of the American College of Trial Lawyers.
 He has personally handled hundreds of federal prosecutions ranging from violent and transnational organized crime to public corruption and complex fraud.
 He has tried 15 cases and spent more than 100 days in trial.
 He has obtained trial convictions against organized crime leaders, corrupt corporate executives, and corrupt public officials.
 He has briefed many appeals and argued before the Ninth Circuit a half dozen times.